Anglican Diocese of the Living Word: History

 The Missionary Diocese of CANA East announced on 21 May 2019 its decision to withdraw membership in the Church of Nigeria to become solely a diocese of the Anglican Church in North America, with the name of Anglican Diocese of the Living Word.

 The Diocese announced the appointment of former Episcopal Bishop of Albany, William H. Love, as assisting bishop on 3 April 2021.
 A week later Daniel W. Herzog, also a former bishop of Albany, joined the diocese as a retired bishop.

-In 2022, Julian Dobbs' pastoral address at the ADLW synod received national media attention, with magazine columnist and blogger Rod Dreher referring to Dobbs as "the based bishop."
-In the address, Dobbs denounced abortion (praising the ADLW-affiliated Sisters of St. Mary, which was sued by New York state for refusing to cover abortion in its health insurance plans), praised the United States as "a force that protected human freedoms and Christian liberties," and rejected progressive perspectives on gender identity (saying that “[a]ny confusion of the sexes is a distortion of God’s created order.”).
+In 2022, Julian Dobbs' pastoral address at the ADLW synod received national media attention, with magazine columnist and blogger Rod Dreher referring to Dobbs as "the based bishop".
+In the address, Dobbs denounced abortion (praising the ADLW-affiliated Sisters of St. Mary, which was sued by New York state for refusing to cover abortion in its health insurance plans), praised the United States as "a force that protected human freedoms and Christian liberties," and rejected progressive perspectives on gender identity (saying that "[a]ny confusion of the sexes is a distortion of God's created order.").

+On September 25, 2025, the Standing Committee of the ADLW issued a statement dismissing public allegations of financial misconduct and misappropriation of funds by Dobbs between the years 2017 and 2019, when the ADLW was known as the Missionary Diocese of CANA East under the Church of Nigeria.
+Based on an internal audit conducted using QuickBooks, the Standing Committee reported their unanimous judgment that the allegations of financial misconduct by Dobbs were "without merit and slanderous in nature."

+Parishes

+As of 2021, the Diocese of the Living Word had 43 parishes.
+Notable parishes in the diocese include: